mqamar1/project2/README.md

 #    :scroll: BBAM :scroll:

-#Project two

-##  A free online diary and personal journal focused on privacy.
+# A free online diary and personal journal focused on privacy.
 Easily keep a secret diary or a private journal of notes and ideas securely on the web or Share it with Friends on the Public page to find like mineded individlas.
 Social Media Journal
 #Key Features
 ##Public Space